-Annual NC Downhill Race at Mount Jefferson to be Official World Cup Event
+Annual NC Downhill Race at Mount Jefferson to be official World Cup Event

 The only other venues worldwide to offer such a race at the World Cup level are Goldendale, Washington; Vulcan, Romania; Kosakov, Czech Republic; Cavite, Phillippines; and Bathurst, Australia.

-Chief Ranger Jeff Matheson spoke about the logistics of the race and the groups who serve a sponsors.
+Chief Ranger Jeff Matheson spoke about the logistics of the race and the groups who serve as sponsors.

 According to Matheson, Saturday will be a practice day for riders and Sunday will be the day of the timed race.

-Mount Jefferson will be in charge of the logistics and getting the spectators to and from the two main spectator spots, which are the first and second overlooks.
+Mount Jefferson will be in charge of the logistics and getting the spectators to and from the two main spectator spots, which are the first and second overlook.

-The biggest difference between this race and those held in previous years is that since it is a World Cup Event there will be a rise in international riders who attend the event.
+The biggest difference between this race and those held in previous years is that because it is a World Cup Event, there will be a rise in international riders who attend.

 “This should draw more national attention,” Matheson said.